Netnod/robust-tjanst/README.md

 # How to contribute

-At this point we are looking for general feedback of the idea, input on minimum level of tests/requirements.
-If you want to contribute to the code, please bear with us - the codebase is still very young.
-With that said, what we really would love at this point is to get your help to produce tests.
-Look at the [example tests](packages/tests) to get started.
+We are looking for general feedback of the idea and input on minimum tests/requirements.
+We would love your help to produce tests.
+Look at the [example tests](packages/tests/tests) to get started.

 If you find any bugs or have ideas we are super happy for [issues](issues) or even [pull requests](pulls).

-Note: All code is released under the [BSD 3-Clause License](LICENSE).
+All code is released under the [BSD 3-Clause License](LICENSE).

 ### What is a minimum level?